holly-cummins/holly-cummins.github.io/content/posts/draft--is-efficiency-a-good-thing-part-i/index.md

 ---
 author: holly cummins
-title: "Is Efficiency A Good Thing, Part I: What is Efficiency, and Are We Any Good At It?"
+title: "Is Efficiency A Good Thing?
+Part I: What is Efficiency, and Are We Any Good At It?"
 category: all sorts
 type: blog